Leading Economic Growth and Job Creation in the Capital

 Annual Report and Annual Accounts

-LEAP has commited to meeting the standards set out in the National Assurance Framework for local enterprise partnerships.
+LEAP has committed to meeting the standards set out in the National Assurance Framework for local enterprise partnerships.
 In line with revised standards issued to LEPs, we have made a new commitment to publish details of the spending allocations and commitments made from HM Government funding sources for 2016-17 with a view to publishing a full annual report from 2017-18.

 Project Development, Appraisal and Prioritisation

 In line with Government's guidance for LEPs, LEAP growth funds are usually allocated via a prospectus and opening bidding rounds.
 Each prospectus will include details of how projects should be presented when bidding and include details of how successful bids will have been appraised and prioritised.

 LEAP is not a legal entity and all its staff are employed by the Greater London Authority; LEAP's accountable body.
 Details of senior staff remuneration within the GLA can be found on its website.